armory/documentation/_install_guide/gettings_started.md

 On install, Armory Spinnaker is configured to be in HA mode.

 #### Tips during configuration:
+We'll want to do local configuration changes on 1 instance only, the polling instance.
+This helps reduce the configuration/restart process and we won't need to worry about consistency across all of Armory Spinnaker instances.

 - Scale down Spinnaker to be just 1 instance.
 Click on `nonpolling` server group and go to `Server Group Actions` > `Resize`
 ![gif](https://cl.ly/003B1D0b0P0C/Screen%20Recording%202017-09-05%20at%2006.06%20PM.gif)